 ♦ To get to the Fossil Forest, first walk up the slight hill to the west side of the cove, from the car park, which overlooks Stair Hole and the cove itself.
 Then take the path that heads east around the top of the cove, which will take you to the east side of the cove and to the Fossil Forest.

 ♦ Ref: 50.61866°N, 2.24977°W

-FIND FREQUENCY: ♦♦♦ – Most of the fossils at Lulworth are found from what used to be known as the Upper and Lower Chalk, at Bindon Hill (in the middle of the cove).
+FIND FREQUENCY: ♦♦♦ – Most of the fossils at Lulworth are found from what now the Grey Chalk Subgroup and the White Chalk Subgroup (previously the Upper and Lower Chalk), at Bindon Hill (in the middle of the cove).
 However, they can also be found in the Greensand.

 CHILDREN: ♦♦♦♦ – Lulworth Cove is suitable for children, although keep away from the cliff face and watch the tides.

 ACCESS: ♦♦♦♦ – The car park at Lulworth Cove is very large and has toilets, a museum and shops.
 The only problem is if you plan to visit the Fossil Forest, in which case, you will need access to the firing ranges.
 The route is usually open during August and on Sundays and bank holidays.